emojicode/emojicode.github.io/src/guides/api.md

 the last argument.

 In order to be able to find the correct function signature, you’ll also need to map from Emojicode types to the proper C++ type.
-This table should help you:
+This table will help you:

 | Emojicode Type | C++ Type
 |----------------|----------